colorstackatuw/ColorStack-Discord-Bot/DOCUMENTATION.md

 ## DatabaseConnector

 This class helps connect to NoSQL database to track all servers the bot is apart of.
-This class will not be available to the public as it contains private infomraiton about the database.
+This class will not be available to the public as it contains private information about the database.